-Hungary jails German activist for eight years over far-right rally attacks
+Hungary jails German activist for 8 years over attacks on neo-Nazi rally

 Maja T, 25, was sentenced on Wednesday after being convicted of involvement in violence ahead of the annual “Day of Honour” commemoration in Budapest.
 The event is one of the biggest neo-Nazi rallies in Europe.

-The defendant was accused of attempted aggravated bodily harm causing life-threatening injuries and assault committed as part of a criminal organisation.
+The defendant was accused of attempted aggravated bodily harm, causing life-threatening injuries, and assault committed as part of a criminal organisation.

 “We all know what verdict the prime minister of this country wants,” Maja T told the court before the guilty verdict was given.